 For more information on the question “why does my water heater keep turning off”, we’ve collected some of the main causes and how you can go about fixing it yourself.

-As always, when it comes to plumbing work that you might feel uncomfortable doing yourself or if you don’t want to accidentally damage the systems, contact Clover Services.
+As always, when it comes to plumbing work that you might feel uncomfortable doing yourself or if you don’t want to accidentally damage the systems, contact Clover Contracting.

 Do water heaters turn off?